RefactorSecurity/redactor/README.md

 3. Adjust settings via the ⚙️ icon if you need custom redaction behavior.
 4. Click **Redact** (or press `Cmd/Ctrl + Enter`) to produce sanitized output.
 5. Use **Copy**, **Save**, or **Bulk Save** to share the redacted result.

-> Tip: When using Bulk Save, specify how many alternative redactions you want—the app will regenerate fresh placeholders for each file and download a ZIP bundle.

 ## Tech Stack